-Assessing the transmission grid implications of connecting RETA sites against current spare capacity is thus only part of the story:
+Assessing the transmission grid implications of connecting RETA sites against current spare capacity is only part of the story:

-- In some of the cases above where no spare capacity exists today, the planned upgrades in Table 14 will accommodate the connection of new electrified process heat users. - At GXPs where there are no planned upgrades, the connection of multiple RETA process heat sites may be so significant that an upgrade not currently planned by Transpower is triggered. - There may be some situations where there is insufficient spare N-1 capacity, but a process heat user may be able to either connect at N security requiring it to be able to reduce demand should a contingency occur or be able to reduce its demand at peak times to avoid breaching the existing N-1 limit.
+- In some of the cases above where little or no spare capacity exists today, the planned upgrades in Table 15 will accommodate the connection of new electrified process heat users. - At GXPs where there are no planned upgrades, the connection of multiple RETA process heat sites (or other non-process heat growth) may be so significant that an upgrade - not currently planned by Transpower - is triggered. - There may be some situations where there is insufficient spare N-1 capacity, but a process heat user may be able to either connect at N security requiring it to be able to reduce demand should a contingency occur or be able to reduce its demand at peak times to avoid breaching the existing N-1 limit.
 This is covered further in Section 9.5.